ecogodi/fprime/README.md

 F
 =

-Another async sequences execution library.
+Another asynchronous flow control library for javascript.
-It has a very simple core, but is instrumented to add more complex flow control features.
+It has a very simple core, but is instrumented to add more complex, customized constructs.

 ### 30 seconds intro for Step users

 ```javascript

     var F = require('f');

     var mySeq = F(